Arvindprksh/arvindprksh.github.io/_posts/NaturalLanguageProcessing/NLPLabs/Paper_Investigation/Text_Classification/2019-12-09-Enhanced_LSTM_for_Natural_Language_Inference.md

 ---

 This is a brief summary of paper for me to study and organize it, [Enhanced LSTM for Natural Language Inference.
-Chen et al. 2017 ACL](https://www.aclweb.org/anthology/P17-1152/) I read and studied.
+Chen et al. ACL 2017](https://www.aclweb.org/anthology/P17-1152/) I read and studied.
 {% include MathJax.html %}

 This paper is a research related to  Natural Language inference task.